Saint Seiya: Time Odyssey

 Saint Seiya: Time Odyssey is a French comics series by Jérôme Alquié and Arnaud Dollen based on Masami Kurumada's manga series Saint Seiya.
-Volume 1 chapters were first published in Akita Shoten's Champion Red from July 19, 2022 to September 16 before the official French release by Kana on September 30.

 Plot

 Chronos, the god of time, wants to become the thirteenth god of Olympus, just like Hades, Poseidon or Athena.
 To do this, he needs to build the "Doomsday Clock" that will change the past, present and the future.